All-India Judicial Services (AIJS)

 - In 1976, after the recommendation of the Swaran Singh committee, Article 312 of the constitution was amended by the 42nd constitutional amendment act, 1976, to include an all-India judicial service.

-- The UPA government in 2012 drafted a bill for All India Judicial Service, but it was done away with after opposition from the high court chief justices.
+- The UPA government in 2012 drafted a bill for All India Judicial Service, but it was done away with opposition from the high court chief justices.

-The need of All India Judicial Service:
+The need for All India Judicial Service: